DFE-Digital/apply-for-teacher-training/adr/0010-cookie-sessions.md

 Pro:

-- It doesn't interact with other infrastructure
+- It does not interact with other infrastructure
 - It's the Rails default, well understood by developers

 Con: